<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Adjusting your photo's highlights and shadows helps you balance exposure, create depth, guide your viewer's eyes, and set moods.

-Increase highlights — To add more details to shadows and balance exposure
+Increase highlights to add more details to shadows and balance exposure.

-Decrease highlights — To reduce the brightness of overexposed areas.
+Decrease highlights to reduce the brightness of overexposed areas.

-Increase shadows — To create deeper, more dramatic shadows.
+Increase shadows to create deeper, more dramatic shadows.

-Decrease shadows — To brighten dark areas and reveal details.
+Decrease shadows to brighten dark areas and reveal details.

 10. Remove blemishes & distractions

-Did you know you can remove the parts of your photo that you DON'T like?
+Did you know you can remove the parts of your photo that you DON'T like WITHOUT coming off as unrealistic to your followers?

 That's what removing blemishes and distractions is for!